These pork and ricotta meatballs turn out perfectly every time. Tender and flavorful and absolutely perfect for spaghetti and meatball night.

 Easy Meal Prep

-- This recipe makes 24 pork and ricotta meatballs, so unless you're feeding a big group you will have leftovers.
+- This recipe makes at least 24 pork and ricotta meatballs, so unless you're feeding a big group you will have leftovers.

-- The meatballs will stay fresh in the refrigerator 3 to 5 days.
+- The meatballs will stay fresh in the refrigerator for up to 5 days.
 Pack the meatballs in lunches with cold pasta or with a grain like farro or quinoa.

 - Freeze some of the cooked, cooled meatballs for another meal.
 Meatballs can be reheated either frozen or thawed.
 Frozen meatballs will just take a little longer to reheat.
 To reheat, put the meatballs in the oven, covered with foil, at 375 degrees until warmed through (20 minutes or so) or simmer gently in tomato sauce or gravy until warmed through.